-- A child forgets his homework and receives a zero for the assignment.
+- A child forgets their homework and receives a zero for the assignment.

 - A teen leaves the house without a coat in the middle of winter.
-When the sun sets, he freezes his rear off.
+When the sun sets, they get cold.

-- A middle schooler decides to dye her hair blue without permission.
-She ends up with locks the color of seaweed.
-She hates it, classmates nickname her “Squid Girl,” and she cries herself to sleep.
+- A middle schooler decides to dye their hair blue without permission.
+They end up with locks the color of seaweed and hate it or even get teased about it.

-- A child protests at dinner because she says she hates meat sauce.
-This is nonsense—she’s eaten meat sauce a solid 422 times in her life.
-But fine, no dinner.
-Mom says she will not have anything until breakfast.
-The child goes to bed hungry, and the rumbling of an empty stomach keeps her up at night.
+- A child protests dinner when they’ve eaten the same food many times before.
+The child goes to bed still a little hungry, and the rumbling of an empty stomach keeps them up at night.